How to Choose the Right Business Model for Your Startup

 Industry example: Newspapers, Google, Facebook, YouTube stars.
 Any business who gets people’s attention can sell space, virtual or real, to other businesses to advertise in.

 Industry example: Xerox, Gillette.
 Once a customer has purchased a non-disposable razor they will need to buy a steady supply of replacement blades.
 The initial sale may make a loss (it may cost you more than it sold for) but further sales of refills or replacement parts generate a steady stream of income at little cost.

 Industry example: Netflix, Audible, Amazon Prime, Magazines, many business-to-business software companies.
-Subscriptions entail frequent ongoing payments in return for a continued service, or continued delivery of goods at a discounted rate.
+Subscriptions entail frequent ongoing payments in return for continued service, or continuous delivery of goods at a discounted rate.

 Industry example: McDonalds, Molly Maid, Athena, BNI, Travel Counsellors.
 Franchises are businesses that provide entrepreneurs and other businesses everything they need to become a part of the franchise, from branding to uniforms to supplies, along with support and guidance in return for a fee.
 This allows the franchise to grow rapidly in size, while rewarding the franchisees who develop the business.

 Industry example: LinkedIn, mobile games.
 Offer a good product or service for free, but encourage paid upgrades to either increase how useful the product or service is or get rid of some detriment (like adverts).

 Industry example: Clothing stores, department stores.
 Having both a physical and online shop gives the business more than one way to contact and market to customers, and give customers more choice in terms of product availability and in how they go about their shopping.

 Industry example: IT reseller, travel agent.
 Selling a complete package solution made of different products, with added support thrown in.
 Value-added resellers take an already existing product or service and re-sell it but with their own twist or benefits included.